Pain In the Neck!!

 - Try to get good restful sleep.
 As studies have suggested that lack of sleep can cause increase chronic neck pain.
 Sleeping position and posture can be helpful, as well.
 If you are a stomach sleeper, try and sleep on your side as laying on your stomach can increase neck stress and strain while in one position.
 Also, a supportive neck pillow can help and avoid using more than one pillow.

-Physiotherapy can help Neck Pain:
+Can Physiotherapy help with Neck Pain Treatment:

 These include structured client education, range of motion exercises, mobilization or manipulation with exercise training as initial management strategies are more useful.
-They suggest that seeking care from a physiotherapist early during an episode of neck pain which reduces costs and healthcare utilization, as well as improved clinical outcomes.
+They suggest that seeking care from a physiotherapist early during an episode of pain reduces costs and healthcare utilization, as well as improved clinical outcomes.
 Also, it noted an improvement in cost savings.
 It reduced the healthcare costs by seeking early physical therapy consultation, which also attributed to fewer diagnostic testing, interventions, and pain management strategies such as prescribing opioids.
-Physiotherapists may be an added advantage for patients to consult earlier on when having neck pain-associated disorders.
+An orthopedic physiotherapist may be an added advantage for patients to consult earlier on when having neck pain-associated disorders.

 If you are suffering from neck pain, we could help you and advise you of the best possible treatment options.
 Please do contact us to book your appointment today.